Pets are our family members, and many of you will likely plan your move to Mexico around your furry friends comfort.

 Flying to Mexico With Pets

-Before you fly with a pet into Mexico, you must find out whether airlines allow pets to go in cargo or the cabin.
-Each airline has its requirements—some will not put pets in cargo in the summer, and some will not allow more than 2 animals per flight.
-Another thing you’ll have to consider is that Mexican customs law states that you are allowed to bring up to 2 animals per person into Mexico.
+Before you fly with a pet into Mexico, you must find out what the airline requirements are and whether airlines allow pets to go in cargo or the cabin.
+Because each airline has its requirements.
+Some will not put pets in cargo in the summer, and some will not allow more than 2 animals per flight.

 After 2 pets, you may be asked to pay an import fee per pet.
 However, this is up to the customs agent at the airport.
 Most people flying with more than 2 pets will ask a family member or friend to bring their additional pet.
 Two people can bring up to 4 cats or dogs into Mexico.

-SENASICA does not charge you for the inspection and importation of a pet into Mexico.
+Also, just so you’re aware- SENASICA does not charge you for the inspection and importation of a pet into Mexico.

-SENASICA Requirements for Pet Travel Into Mexico
+SENASICA Requirements for Pet Travel to Mexico

-for your pet.
-The officer then will carry out a physical and documental
+Contact SENASICA’s official personnel to obtain an import certificate for your pet.
+The officer then will carry out a physical exam to verify compliance with the following requirements:

 - If you are traveling from a country other than the USA/Canada-Submit, an original Good Health Certificate (with a non-certified copy) valid for at least 15 days after issuance and containing the following items: The certificate must be issued by an official veterinarian of the competent authority or a private practice veterinarian.
 If issued by the latter, the certificate must be printed on company letterhead with the printed professional license number or a photocopy thereof (or a name and address of the exporter (country of origin or departure).